ZubairQazi/NDE_Categorization_Pipeline/README.md

 ### Using JSON Input with Column Mappings

 1. **Prepare Your JSON Dataset**: Ensure your JSON dataset contains the necessary fields as specified in your column mappings configuration.
 The fields should match the keys defined in the `metadata_mapping`.
+If you want to use a specific column as the ID, make sure it's specified in the `id_column` field of your configuration.

 2. **Run the Pipeline Example**: You can run the pipeline example script using the command line.
 Here's how to specify the dataset and its configuration (matched via dataset name):
    ```bash
    python examples/pipeline_example.py --dataset_path <path_to_your_dataset.json> --dataset_name <your_dataset_name>
    ```

-3. **How It Works**: When you run the pipeline with a JSON input, the `JSONInput` class will read the dataset and use the column mappings to extract the relevant text and metadata.
-The text data will be processed according to the specified `text_columns`, and the metadata will be mapped to the expected fields defined in `metadata_mapping`.
+3. **How It Works**: When you run the pipeline with a JSON input, the `JSONInput` class will:
+   - Use the specified `id_column` if it exists in the dataset
+   - Generate sequential IDs if no `id_column` is specified or if the column doesn't exist
+   - Extract text data according to the specified `text_columns`
+   - Map metadata fields according to the `metadata_mapping`

 ### Example of Column Mappings in Action